matgla/Renode_RP2040/README.md

 Renode executes more than 1 step at once on given CPU, so manual synchronization is necessary in some cases, like interworking between SPI and PIO.

 > [!IMPORTANT]
-> For Windows piosim.dll is delivered in piosim/redist directory
+> For Windows piosim.dll must be compiled inside msys environment:
 > If you want to modify you have to setup msys environment with mingw-gcc and mingw-make.
 > Exactly the same as for Verilator modules: [CoSimulation Renode](https://renode.readthedocs.io/en/latest/tutorials/co-simulating-custom-hdl.html).
 > Otherwise expect segmentation faults or Renode crashing on reading file header.